The fashion industry is dirty.

 “Your clothes are an agricultural act—by purchasing and wearing you are voting for the agriculture you do or don’t want to see in the world, and depending on how your clothes break down, you’re either feeding microbes, or you’re leaving a world of plastic pollution.”

-Rebecca Burgess, Founder of Fibershed
+Rebecca Burgess, Executive Director of Fibershed